Cedar Creek, Missouri

 Cedar Creek or Cedarcreek is an unincorporated community in Taney County, Missouri, United States.
-It is located approximately fifteen miles southeast of Branson at the intersection of Missouri Supplemental Routes M and KK.
+It is located approximately fifteen miles (45 minutes by car) southeast of Branson at the intersection of Missouri Supplemental Routes M and KK.
 The stream Cedar Creek lies about three miles north on route M. The community is part of the Branson, Missouri Micropolitan Statistical Area.

 A post office called Cedar Creek was established in 1871, and the name was changed to Cedarcreek in 1894.
 The community takes its name from nearby Cedar Creek.